-As of June 30, 2018, we had cash and cash equivalents of approximately \$10.1 million, a decrease of \$6.5 million from \$16.6 million as of December 31, 2017, mainly as a result of the \$19.7 million capital contrition to red violet in connection with the Spin-off.
-Based on projections of growth in revenue and operating results in the coming year, we believe that we will have sufficient cash resources to finance our operations and expected capital expenditures for the next twelve months.
+As of September 30, 2018, we had cash and cash equivalents of approximately \$17.4 million, an increase of \$0.8 million from \$16.6 million as of December 31, 2017, mainly as a result of cash provided by operations and financing activity, including net proceeds of a registered direct offering in January 2018 of \$13.4 million, largely offset by a \$19.7 million capital contribution to red violet in connection with the Spin-off.
+We believe that we will have sufficient cash resources to finance our operations and expected capital expenditures for the next twelve months.